What is farm crime?

 - Seymour Alternative Farming Expo,1st – 3rd April 2022: Kings Park Seymour

 Farm security checklist

-Click on the checklist image to view or download the document.
+Click on either the checklist image or link below to view or download the documents:

 What Does ‘farm crime’ activity look like?
 What should I report to Crime Stoppers?

 - Second-hand tools, equipment or machinery that does not have authenticity or if selling cheap.
 It could be stolen and buying and selling stolen goods is illegal.

 - Suspicious stolen livestock that is not tagged (NLIS) and is selling cheap online or advertised via local newspaper.

 - Suspicious drone activity, trespassing or illegal shooting on your property or nearby.